How to Speed Up an Old Laptop in 2025 Technodaily

 • Reset Windows (If Needed): If nothing works, reset your PC (Settings → System → Recovery → Reset This PC).

 • Still Slow?
-Consider swapping your HDD for an SSD — this is the only hardware upgrade that gives instant performance boost.
+Consider swapping your HDD for a SSD — this is the only hardware upgrade that gives instant performance boost.

 Post a Comment